anon-blue/anon.blue/README.txt

                                     dont know if thatthis ironic or not oh rhthe n your welcome i feel lopiayyyyyyyyyylmaooooooois ok t
   Your MOTHER WAS  ausedoyoukonw ialove you if id ont want to go with your her
-rywhere?    i guess so +##äö#äö#äö#äö hello buttocjlasdölkasdölkammcööwww.asd0KE RN                               I'mthere. yes I think you know.
+rywhere?    i guess so +##äöhobitchesaintshitbuthoesandtricksif anyone is here l et me know                       I'mthere. yes I think you know.
 Of course.
 Of c ourse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want Now it wil rainWe are in the place, a blue one.
 No?here-no Can't danceFrom Fran ce?  - Yes it's true We I wogim tripping balls right now. this is pretty cpppooo